Start9Labs/start9-pages-startos/README.md

-# Wrapper for embassy-pages
+# Wrapper for Embassy Pages

 This project wraps `Embassy Pages` for EmbassyOS.
-It has a dependency on File Browser.

 ## Dependencies